WHAT DOES HARRY LOVE?

 Everything about honeybees is amazing - their social behaviour, the workings of a super-organism, the way the colony has one queen and thousands of workers; all with their jobs to do.
 In a good year they make lots of honey.
 I make sure they have plenty to get safely through the winter and I can harvest the rest.
 Just watching the bee's beautiful golden honey flow into jars is a wonderful experience.

-Beekeeping is more than just honey.
+Beekeeping is more than just honey and honeybees though.
 It's a window into an incredible natural world.
 Using a microscope, I can see what pollen the honey contains - telling me the flowers and trees the bees have visited.
 Knowing what the bees like I plant our garden with the honeybees in mind.
 I plant for bumblebees, hoverflies and butterflies too.
 More and more people are becoming aware of the importance of these insects and beekeeping was my introduction to the issues that threaten our pollinating insects.

 My beekeeping year is busy.
 From March to October you'll see me in my van - visiting each apiary to make sure the bees are OK.
 The rest of the year is taken up with work behind the scenes.
 Beehive repairs, frame making, honey bottling, and planning for next year's season.